80036nd/FutureRestore-Script/README.md

 For a7 you can downgrade iOS 11.3-12.4.4

-For all others you can go only to 13.3 asfaik
+For all other devices you can go only to 13.3 asfaik

 # Credits: